mattdibi/eclipsecon-keyboard-talk/slides.md

 - Great article: https://precondition.github.io/home-row-mods

 <!--
+Let's put them where we don't need to reach for them: on the home row!

-Think about moving away from the home row as a cache miss: you incur in a higher latency when trying to write something -->
+Think about moving away from the home row as a cache miss: you incur in a higher latency when trying to write something that needs keys not on the home row.

+Modifiers are used pretty frequently (I mean: we built our carrers on CTRL-C, CTRL-V) having them where they're easier to reach is a no-brainer.

+This also have a big ergonomic advantage: you don't need to place your fingers awkwardly to press common shortcuts.
+Everything is comfortably reachable.
+-->

 ---